gchq/stroom-docs/user-guide/pipelines/reference-data.md

 Storing the data off-heap means Stroom can run with a much smaller Java Heap size.

 The Off-Heap store is based on the Lightning Memory-Mapped Database (LMDB).
-LMDB makes use of the linux page cache to ensure that hot portions of the reference data are held in the page cache (making use of all available free memory).
+LMDB makes use of the Linux page cache to ensure that hot portions of the reference data are held in the page cache (making use of all available free memory).
 Infrequently used portions of the reference data will be evicted from the page cache by the Operating System.
 Given that LMDB utilises the page cache for holding reference data in memory the more free memory the host has the better as there will be less shifting of pages in/out of the OS page cache.
 When storing large amounts of data you may experience the OS reporting very little free memory as a large amount will be in use by the page cache.